The UK’s guide to

 Typical system size

 Popular in Germany, growing in the UK.
 Germany now has over 1.2 million balcony solar installations.
-The UK is catching up fast — particularly since the government’s 2026 legalisation announcement.
+The UK is catching up — SI 2026 No. 848 brings the plug-in route into force on 27 Aug 2026.

 Learn